Hot Introductions: What Will Tesla's Model 3 Do To The Stock Price?

 Analysis

 Both psychology and economics are at work here.
 Both the Apple and Take Two cases show similar patterns, with the stocks rising as anticipation builds, and falling around the time of the introduction.
-Eventually, the stocks rised again as the success of the products became clear.
+Eventually, the stocks rose again as the success of the products became clear.

 Ford followed a different pattern, bottoming before the introduction, and rising when fears proved overblown, but not back to the previous high.
 Tesla, with Model X, was similar, except the bottom occurred after the introduction.